dart-lang/samples/ffi/README.md

 This code is designed to work with *Dart version 2.6.0* and above.

+To learn more about FFI, start with the [C interop using dart:ffi](https://dart.dev/guides/libraries/c-interop) guide on dart.dev.

 ## Building native libraries

 Each sample uses [CMake][cmake] to generate a Makefile.
 To build the native